metauni/metauni.github.io/posts/make-your-own/make-your-own.md

-# How To Create Your Own metauni Node with zone-based voice chat
+# Create Your Own metauni Node with zone-based voice chat

 Creating a metauni node is *free and easy*, requiring no coding experience (there are a few steps though).
 Before you post content to your node, please [review the Roblox platform rules](http://metauni.org/posts/rules/rules).

 ## The goal
 We want to use discord to implement automated zone-based voice chat in Roblox.
 When a user steps into a zone inside a Roblox MetaUni node, they should automatically be moved to the corresponding voice channel in discord.
 In the context of a large, virtual gathering of people, this facilitates a much more natural way for people to gather and talk to eachother in smaller groups.